Living In San Miguel de Allende Mexico

 San Miguel offers many lifestyle benefits other than simply being just a beautiful town.
 Unlike some expat locations in Mexico, a large number of occupants are living in San Miguel year-round, so the lifestyle benefits are always present, rather than closing for half of the year.

-There is a thriving arts and entertainment scene with everything from live music and theater, art galleries in abundance, book clubs and lectures, independent movie theaters showing foreign films and almost daily local culture events.
-Festivals, firework displays and parades are regular events.
+There is a thriving art and entertainment scene with everything from live music and theater, art galleries in abundance, book clubs and lectures, independent movie theaters showing foreign films, and almost daily local cultural events.
+Festivals, firework displays, and parades are regular events.
 Spectators and participants are never stuck for something to do.

-Dining out offers a huge range of choice of cuisine and there is something to suit every budget.
-There is street food for less than a dollar, local restaurants serving basic fare for a few dollars and high-end international eateries with gourmet menus.
+Dining out offers a huge range of choices of cuisine and there is something to suit every budget.
+There is street food for less than a dollar, local restaurants serving basic fare for a few dollars, and high-end international eateries with gourmet menus.

 Expats and locals alike, gather in El Jardin, the central square and park located in front of a red gothic style church, La Parroquia.
 Here they while away the hours in one of the many cafes, chatting with friends or simply watching the world go by.

 Local markets, bustling with activity offer a huge range of fresh produce at very low prices.
 Not only is this a great way to stock up your kitchen, but it’s a fantastic opportunity to integrate with the friendly and welcoming locals and practice your Spanish.